aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === The impact of Prolog

-Logical Programming has seen periods of greater popularity, especially during the years of the Japanese Fifth Generation Computer Systems (FGCS) initiative, from the early 1980s to the early 1990s @smith2006history.
+Logic Programming has seen periods of greater popularity, especially during the years of the Japanese Fifth Generation Computer Systems (FGCS) initiative, from the early 1980s to the early 1990s @smith2006history.
 This paradigm hasn't become more widespread in part because of performance related issues; Unification is relatively slow: there are still no known fast solutions in pure Logic Programming to elementary problems such as sorting a list of numbers, short of explicitly writing the code for a sorting algorithm, which means abandoning pure Logic Programming @sebesta2012concepts.

-Logical Programming is nonetheless a very interesting paradigm to study, and it certainly has its merits in the field of Expert Systems, and in certain kinds of Natural Language Processing and symbolic AI tasks.
+Logic Programming is nonetheless a very interesting paradigm to study, and it certainly has its merits in the field of Expert Systems, and in certain kinds of Natural Language Processing and symbolic AI tasks.

 == The Scripting Languages

-The Scripting Languages aren't a cohesive block; their purpose ranges from: quick protytping, to end-user programming (related to the customization of a program by the user), and to glue code (letting programs written in different languages communicate).
+The Scripting Languages aren't a cohesive block; their purpose ranges from: quick protytping, to end-user programming (related to the customization of a program by the user), and to glue code (letting programs written in different languages interact with each other).

 Some scripting languages are also used for scientific computing, data exploration and data analysis; and some are used on the backend of websites to provide dynamic behavior tailored to each individual user.
 Some are domain specific and have a restricted set of use cases; some are general purpose, and can be used to build almost anything, and fast.

 Eminent examples of scripting languages are: the many variants of the Unix shell, Awk, Perl, Javascript, PHP, Python, Ruby, Lua and many more.
 Despite this huge amount of diversity, the Scripting Languages have always shared some common traits that are characteristic of them.

-The prototypical scripting language is used in an exploratory setting, as a "quick and dirty" tool to test out an idea or to produce glue code; and, as such, a shortened and convenient syntax is deemed to be essential to a good Scripting Language.
+The prototypical scripting language is used in an exploratory setting, as a "quick and dirty" tool to test out an idea or to produce glue code; and, as such, a shortened and convenient syntax is deemed to be essential to a good scripting language.
 Furthermore, a scripting language is usually interpreted, because it is embedded within an existing environment, implemented in some "real" programming language which does "the heavy lifting".
 It seems fair to think that, it was partly as a consequence of these two factors that most scripting languages were born as dynamically typed languages.

 === Dynamic vs Static Typing

-Dynamic typing is contrasted with Static typing; in statically typed languages most or all of the variable types are known and checked for correctness at compile-time, before the code ever runs.
+Dynamic typing is contrasted with Static typing; in statically typed languages most or all of the variable types are known in advance, and checked for correctness at compile-time: before the code ever runs.
 In purely dynamically typed languages, there are absolutely no compile-time type checks; the code either works at run-time, or fails at run-time.

 While thorough testing, which is very important also in a statically typed setting, is sometimes presented as an alternative to static type checking altogether, the last decade has seen the birth and adoption of numerous supersets of the popular dynamically typed languages.